arvinsingh/arvinsingh/README.md

 One datapoint does not the graph make. ~ Unknown redditor

-Compress time between conceptualization to execution. ~ A friend.
+Compress time from conceptualization to execution. ~ A friend "B"

 <!--